Cacay Oil vs Rosehip Oil: Which is More Beneficial for Skin Health?

 Want to know what exactly rosehip oil and cacay oil are, how they differ, and which deserves a spot in your skincare ritual?
 Keep reading for our full breakdown!

-Both hailing from South America, these two potent oils may sound similar in nature.
-Yet, the origins and processes of these two powerful ingredients highlight their uniqueness, from where they’re sourced to how they’re extracted.
+Despite these similarities, the origins and processes of these two powerful ingredients highlight their uniqueness, from where they’re sourced to how they’re extracted.
 Let’s take a closer look…

 Cacay oil is an organic nut oil sourced from cacay trees in the Colombian Amazon.
 This cold-pressed, nutrient-rich oil is abundant in vitamins, antioxidants, and essential fatty acids.
 This vegan and non-irritating oil is suitable for all skin types and can be used on the face, body, hair, and nails.